Gone With Dog Fleas – Everything You Need To Know

 The Larvae Stage

 When the larvae emerge from their eggs, they are completely blind and will try to keep out of the light as far as possible.
-Larvae take a few weeks to develop and during this stage they feed on what is known as flea dirt – a pre-digested blood that mature fleas excrete.
+Larvae take a few weeks to develop and during this stage, they feed on what is known as flea dirt – pre-digested blood that mature fleas excrete.
 The larvae will also feed on additional organic material from the environment.

 Flea larvae are white, nearly translucent, 1/4-inch long limbless specs which make up roughly 35% of an average household’s flea population.
 Approximately 12 days after hatching, the larvae will begin spinning their cocoons.

 Their third life stage has begun – the pupae stage.

 This is the final stage of a flea’s life cycle before it reaches maturity and accounts for roughly 10% of the average flea population found in homes.
 The pupae stage lasts for approximately 23 days before the adult fleas emerge.
 Should environmental conditions not be optimal, the developing fleas can remain in this state for months or sometimes even years.

 The flea pupae remain protected against the elements thanks to their sticky cocoons, which allow them to hide within carpeting.
 Here, they even remain unaffected by light sweeping and vacuuming.
 Their cocoons also help protect the developing fleas against numerous household chemicals.

 Sneaky as they are, the adult fleas will only emerge from their cocoons when they sense a host nearby.
 This can be either through body heat, raised carbon dioxide levels or feeling the vibrations of the nearby host.
 Thus, you and your pets walking about or moving around can alert the awaiting adult fleas that it’s time to come out and start feeding.